 Creating 1 million homes

 There is an urgent need for affordable housing solutions in the Netherlands before 2030.
-However, the focus should not only be on producing new dwellings, but rather on creating homes and neighborhoods that meet the needs of the future population.
+However, the focus should not only be on producing new dwellings, but rather on creating homes and neighbourhoods that meet the needs of the future population.
 Through academic research and education, the faculty of Architecture and the Built Environment explores solutions for creating homes for people.

 1M Homes addresses research questions like: